Root-n consistent semiparametric learning with high-dimensional nuisance functions under minimal sparsity: Applications and extensions of the Double-Calibration approach

-For simplicity, we take $p \asymp n^2$.
-Although it is possible to relax the lower bound requirement on $p$ by imposing conditions similar to Assumption 9 of \citet{bradic2019minimax}, we decide not to further pursue this in this paper.
-As a corollary of the results in Section \ref{sec:atethm}, the DCal estimator achieves $\sqrt{n}$-consistency under \eqref{minimal as}.
-To state this result, we need to modify the regularity conditions on the OR and PS coefficient estimates computed from the training dataset $\cD_{\tr}$ as follows.
-First, we need to modify Condition \ref{cd:reg} as \begin{condition} Condition~\ref{cond:nuis as}(i) holds true and there exists a constant $m_\psi$ such that for any $t$, $\psi'(t), \psi''(t) \le m_\psi$.
-Moreover, when $\xi_{r} > 1 / 2$ and $\xi_{\pi} > 0$, with probability converging to $1$, there exists $\hat{\beta}$ computed from $\cD_{\tr}$ such that
+As a corollary of the results in Section \ref{sec:atethm}, the DCal estimator achieves $\sqrt{n}$-consistency under \eqref{minimal as}, together with several other conditions to be stated below.
+We first modify the regularity conditions on the OR and PS coefficient estimates computed from the training dataset $\cD_{\tr}$ as follows.
+Condition \ref{cd:reg} needs to be replaced by the following: \begin{condition} Condition~\ref{cond:nuis as} (i) holds true and there exists a constant $m_\psi$ such that for any $t$, $\psi'(t), \psi''(t) \le m_\psi$.
+Moreover, when $\xi_{r} > 1 / 2$, with probability converging to $1$, there exists $\hat{\beta}$ computed from $\cD_{\tr}$ such that